SherG/cool-iron/blog/ai-content-developments.md

 We liked the apps that will summarize PDFs.
 But <a href="https://claude.ai/" target="blank">Anthropic's Claude</a> does a stellar job at this and it's free.
 So why pay $20/month?

-Lastly we found a ChatGPT app that did an excellent job summarizing a video, then it proceeded to hallicinate, over and over again.
-Then it generated error messages.
+Lastly we found a ChatGPT app that did an excellent job summarizing a video, then it proceeded to hallicinate repeatedly.
+After that, it generated error messages.

 There are also apps that will create diagrams and charts.
 But why?
 The results are ugly and low-res.
-You can get better charts for free from Excel or Google Sheets.
-Or from any number of low-cost solutions like Canva.
+You can get better charts for free from Excel or Google Sheets or from any number of low-cost solutions like Canva.
+In addition, interactive data visualization tools, like Tableau, have been on the market for years.

 The ChatGPT marketplace seems immature, as would be expected at this stage.
 In some ways, it's reminiscent of the Alexa Skills marketplace, which quickly filled up with clever apps that no one needed.

 <em>Note: ChatGPT Plus users get access to ChatGPT 3.5 and ChatGPT 4.
 The latter is slow, understandably, because it's used for more advanced calculations or has to interface with plugins.
 (Plugins can only be used with GPT4.)</em>

 The future is still bright for AI in marketing.
-Start with the problem you're trying to solve, rather with a solution.
+But it's important to start with the problem you're trying to solve, rather with a solution-tool.

 AI can raise productivity substantially and help you grow your audience.
 For example, translating content can be expensive.
 Synchronicity Labs has developed some proprietary solutions to deliver what seems to be a superior <a href="https://twitter.com/therealprady/status/1680645510103977987">video translation product</a> (in closed beta).